SwiftPackageIndex/spi-benchmark/README.md

 # spi-benchmark

-This package comprises a simple tool to run the SwiftPackageIndex-Server tests in a loop, logging the run times.
+This package comprises a tool to run the [SwiftPackageIndex-Server](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server) tests in a loop, logging the run times.
 The purpose is to collect both information about a machine's performance as well as the tests themselves, by looking at different revisions.

 Example: